Julie Michelle Klinger: Career

-In 2015, Klinger accepted a position at Boston University.
-She was an Assistant Professor of International Relations at the Frederick S. Pardee School of Global Studies at Boston University until 2019 where she also served as one of the associate directors of the Land Use and Livelihoods Initiative (LULI) at the university's Global Development Policy Center (GDP Center).
-In January 2020, she moved to the University of Delaware's Department of Geography and Spatial Sciences and also became affiliated with the university's new Minerals, Materials and Society Program.
+After completing her Ph.D.
+Klinger joined the Pardee School at Boston University where she was assistant professor for 4 years between 2015 and 2019.
+She also served as one of the associate directors of the Land Use and Livelihoods Initiative (LULI) at the university's Global Development Policy Center (GDP Center).
+In January 2020, she moved to the University of Delaware's Department of Geography and Spatial Sciences as an assistant professor in the university's new Minerals, Materials and Society Program.

 Klinger traces the history of rare earth elements, 17 elements which are important to a wide variety of technologies including electronics, telecommunications, medicine, green energy (solar panels, wind turbines and electric vehicles), and defensive systems.
+Klinger also studies the legal and political implications of proposals to mine rare earths on the moon, which is currently protected under an international treaty.